rsksmart/devportal/docs/04-resources/06-guides/powpeg/prerequisites.md

 sidebar_position: 300
 sidebar_label: Prerequisites
 title: "Prerequisites"
-description: "Welcome to the overview section of the 2 way peg app documentation."
+description: "Welcome to the overview section of the PowPeg App documentation."
 tags: [2 way peg app, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 ## Install Apps

-:::note[Using the App]
+:::note[Using the PowPeg App]
-In this guide, we will use the 2 way peg app on [2-Way Peg App - Testnet](https://powpeg.testnet.rootstock.io/) for learning purposes.
+In this guide, we will use the [PowPeg App - Testnet](https://powpeg.testnet.rootstock.io/) for learning purposes.
-- Note that for transactions using **real tokens**, use the [2-Way Peg App - Mainnet](https://powpeg.rootstock.io/) application.
+- Note that for transactions using **real tokens**, use the [PowPeg App - Mainnet](https://powpeg.rootstock.io/) application.
 :::

 The Bitcoin testnet app does not show on Ledger live manager by default.
 To be able to see the BTC Testnet app you need to enable the developer mode in Ledger live.